Canon AE-1

-The Canon AE-1 is a 35 mm single-lens reflex (SLR) film camera for use with interchangeable lenses.
-It was manufactured by Canon Camera K. K. (today Canon Incorporated) in Japan from April 1976 to 1984.
-It uses an electronically controlled, electromagnet horizontal cloth focal plane shutter, with a speed range of 2 to 1/1000 second plus Bulb and flash X-sync of 1/60 second.
+The Canon AE-1 is a 35 mm single-lens reflex (SLR) film camera for use with interchangeable lenses, manufactured by Canon Camera K. K. (today Canon Incorporated) in Japan from April 1976 to 1984.
+It uses an electromagnetically controlled, horizontal cloth focal plane shutter, with a speed range of 2 to 1/1000 second plus Bulb and flash X-sync of 1/60 second.
 The camera body is 87 mm tall, 141 mm wide, and 48 mm deep; it weighs 590 g.
-Most are black with chrome trim, but some are all black.
+Most are silver, with black grip and chrome trim, but some are black with chrome trim.

-The AE-1 is a historically significant SLR, both because it was the first microprocessor-equipped SLR and because of its sales: backed by a major advertising campaign, the AE-1 sold over 5.7 million units, which made it an unprecedented success in the SLR market.
+Its name refers to the fact that it is an electronic camera using aperture control for automatic exposure.
+The AE-1 is the first SLR containing a digital integrated circuit, which allowed Canon to integrate more functionality while making the camera smaller.
+Both the digitally-controlled automatic exposure and the small size helped to make the camera a success: backed by a major advertising campaign, the AE-1 sold over 5.7 million units, which made it an unprecedented success in the SLR market.